 Does Your Home Need Work?

 Given how hot the market is, if your home is one that needs some work before you could sell in a traditional market, you might be able to get away with selling and not making those improvements.
-Yes, a brand new, upgraded kitchen will almost always bring in more money than you spent on it, but if you just don’t want to deal with the upheaval, this might be a time to not take as big of a hit on the selling price because of your early 2000’s cabinets.
+In addition, you could even look at companies like Crawford Home Buyers (https://webuyhousesinatlanta.

 Selling your home and renting for a few years might be a great plan if you’ve been planning to sell in the next few years anyway.
 While you can never predict what will happen to the markets, many experts believe that prices will drop again as interest rates go back to more normal levels, so if you’re willing to wait out homeownership for a few years, or just want to go back to renting for a while, this is your time.